nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. `InterviewDate` must be after the `Application` applied `Date`, else `InvalidInterviewException` will be thrown.
 2. `Interview` duration is set to be one hour long for each `Interview`.
 3. Two Interviews are considered duplicates if they have the same `InterviewDate` and overlapping `InterviewTime`, then `DuplicateInterviewException` will be thrown.
-4. New `Interview` is allowed to override the current `Interview` that is already assign to an Application, this can be considered as `EditInterview` feature, but we did not explicitly write out this feature, the `AddInterviewCommand` can be reused here instead.
+4. New `Interview` is allowed to override the current `Interview` that is already assigned to an `Application`, this can be considered as `EditInterview` feature, but we did not explicitly write out this feature, the `AddInterviewCommand` can be reused here instead.

 #### Design considerations: